x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/remote-domains/supported-character-sets.md

 8. Click **Next**.
 The **Text and character set** screen appears.

 9. Configure the format and delivery method of email messages.
-Do this by choosing any of the options in the following panes:
+Do this task by choosing any of the options in the following panes:

     - **Use rich-text format**
     - **Supported Character Set**